wallgig/chef-puma/README.md

 The defaults assume you are deploying with capistrano and will write all configuration and logs to the shared/puma directory...
 However the configuration should be flexible enough to support any deployment setup.

-The cookbook will also setup scripts to support restarts and phased restarts.

-By default puma_config will enable monit monitoring and log rotation via logrotate.

 # Requirements

 ## Chef